Teradata/design-system/product/principles/color.md

 <div class="bgc-dark-green-700">dark green background</div>
 ```

-choose from any of the dark material colors, in hues from 500, B100, B65, B40, B30 & B15
+Choose from any of the dark material colors, in hues from 500, B100, B65, B40, B30 & B15.